If you are stressed out over your baby’s eczema, this Eczema Babies Healing Plan is for you.

 Lesser things to manage means lesser stress for eczema mamas who are already stretched.

 In my search for a simplified healing plan, I chanced upon the book, Simplicity Parenting by Kim John Payne.
-As a family counselor for many years who counselled children with different behavioral issues, he coined the term Simplicity Parenting.
-Where by simplifying the 4 realms of a young child’s environment, rhythm, schedule and filtering out the adult world, creates a calm and conducive space for young children to thrive and grow.
+As a family counselor for many years who counseled children with different behavioral issues, he coined the term Simplicity Parenting.
+Whereby simplifying the 4 realms of a young child’s environment, rhythm, schedule and filtering out the adult world, creates a calm and conducive space for young children to thrive and grow.
 Applying these principles have helped greatly in Corey’s healing.
-These principles have had such a profound difference on our lives I am now a certified Simplicity Parenting coach.
+These principles have had such a profound difference in our lives I am now a certified Simplicity Parenting coach.

 Celebrate the smallest victories